ng572/blog/_posts/2023-02-02-climate-noise-and-trends.md

 ### Random walk with drift or Deterministic trend?

 A random walk has infinite variance, while a deterministic trend has finite variance.
-It can be incredible useful to know the nature of a series.
+It can be incredibly useful to know the nature of a series.

 A time series that is increasing may either be a `Random walk with drift` or `Deterministic trend`.